ruandersMSFT/Compliance/compliance/assurance/assurance-dealing-with-data-corruption.md

 ms.custom: seo-marvel-apr2020
 ---

-# Dealing with Data Corruption in Microsoft 365
+# Dealing with data corruption in Microsoft 365

 One of the challenging aspects of running a large-scale cloud service is how to handle data corruption, given the large volume of data and independent systems.
 Data corruption can be caused by: